MeerKatnip/Portfolio/packages/agency-blog/content/blog/art-of-perfection/index.md

 ---
-title: Perfecting the Art of Perfection
+title: Cannabis Strain App
-date: '2019-05-24'
+date: "2020-06-01"
-tags: ['art', 'perfection']
+tags: ["JavaScript", "API", "CSS"]
-cover: './preview.png'
+cover: "./cannabisstrainhome.png"
 ---

+Cannabis Strain App

 An Essay on Typography by Eric Gill takes the reader back to the year 1930.
 The year when a conflict between two worlds came to its term.
 The machines of the industrial world finally took over the handicrafts.